khaleddallah/winba/docs/FilesDesc.md

 ## Core

 Framework engine classes that live under `src/lib/core/`.

+### `WindowsStore.ts`
+Svelte store and helpers for window management.
+Tracks all open windows, their order (z-index), active window, and provides API for registration, unregistration, bringing to front, updating config, and querying window state.
+Used by `Window.svelte` for all window lifecycle and stacking logic.

 ### `ThemeSwitcher.ts`
 Manages dark/light theme switching via a `data-theme` attribute on `<html>`.
 Exports four functions: